 Traditional employer wellness programs fall short in addressing true employee well-being.
 This is because many employer wellness programs have focused solely on aspects of physical health and reducing the risks from or impact of chronic health conditions on job function and performance.
-Unfortunately, this approach can so often miss the mark, as so often physical conditions are directly affected by ones mental and emotional health and beyond.
-That’s why benefit solutions that offer protection and coverage towards employee well-being as a whole, are imperative to the over all health of a company.
+Unfortunately, this approach can miss the mark as physical conditions are often directly affected by one’s mental and emotional health.
+That’s why benefit solutions that offer protection and coverage towards employee well-being as a whole, are imperative to the overall health of a company.

 Investing in employee well-being

 Investing in effective employee well-being support isn’t just the right thing to do.
-It’s also strategic, as employee well-being is an integral part of a savvy talent management and retention strategy.
+It’s also strategic, as employee well-being is critical to savvy talent management and retention.
 Many employers have recognized the connection between benefits solutions that prioritize employee well-being: 75% named employee well-being as their top focus, even before the pandemic hit.

-Employees are recognizing the need, too, according to recent research.
-Nearly 75% of employees are worried about at least one aspect of their well-being.
-Another survey found that 90% of employee respondents noted that companies that are still thriving once the pandemic ends will be those that support their workers’ mental health.
+Employees are recognizing the need too, with nearly 75% of employees reporting concerns about at least one aspect of their well-being.
 Yet employee well-being support currently falls short: nearly two-thirds say their employer could be doing more to support emotional and mental health during and after this period of uncertainty.

 If the traditional wellness approach is outdated, what should employers consider?
 For many, it may be time to take a look at their current benefit mix and usage.
 While a majority (90%) of employers have an employee assistance program (EAP), as few as 3% of employees actually use them.